sinsunsan/archiref_wiki/Javascript-syntax.md

 	// as this (slightly) quickens the resolution process and can be more efficiently
 	// minified (especially when both are regularly referenced in your plugin).
 ````

+* Document is the html document, the full dom
+* Window is the global object
+* $ is jquery